Jwala Gutta: IBL row

 Blaming Gopichand, the chief national coach, for "not supporting her" in the fiasco, Gutta said she tried to resolve the issue by talking to everyone in the administration even before the show cause notice was issued.
 She spoke with the press saying, "I love to play [...]
 No one on this earth can stop me from playing.
 In fact, no one should stop anyone from playing.
 I never thought that they [BAI] would stoop down to this level."

 Eventually, the Delhi High Court put a stay on BAI's decision to not allow Gutta to play at international tournaments.
 Justice V.K.
-Jain told the BAI: "You must allow her to play.".
-During the controversy Gutta received overwhelming support from fans and fellow sports-persons.
-Several former players described the Badminton Association of India disciplinary committee's recommendation of a life ban on the player as "ridiculous" and "harsh".
+Jain told the BAI, "You must allow her to play.".
+During the controversy, Gutta received overwhelming support from fans and fellow sports-persons.
+Several former players described the BAI disciplinary committee's recommendation of a life ban on the player as "ridiculous" and "harsh".
 Former national coach U. Vimal Kumar said the HC order has shown Indian badminton in bad light.
 S.M.
-Arif, was even harsher saying, "The emphasis on her apology rather than the misconduct attributed to her shows clearly that the BAI has gone off the rails," Gutta also received support from Petroleum Minister Veerappa Moily, who wrote a letter to Sports Minister Jitendra Singh, saying that Gutta was being treated unfairly and if it continued then the Petroleum sector may be forced to reconsider its association with BAI at various levels.
+Arif, was even harsher saying, "The emphasis on her apology rather than the misconduct attributed to her shows clearly that the BAI has gone off the rails."
+Gutta also received support from Petroleum Minister Veerappa Moily, who wrote a letter to Sports Minister Jitendra Singh, saying that Gutta was being treated unfairly and if it continued then the Petroleum sector may be forced to reconsider its association with BAI at various levels.
 He warned the Sports Ministry be fair to Gutta or lose funding.
 The Sports Minister responded to Moily's letter saying that he would examine her case and extend all the support to her.

 The long-standing deadlock between Gutta and the Association ended with the national federation dropping all the charges against her.
 The impasse was reported to have ended in New Delhi when Gutta met BAI president Akhilesh Das after the 78th Senior National Championships where she had emerged as the doubles champion alongside Ponnappa.
 "I am very happy with the decision BAI has taken.
 I will be playing as a part of the Indian team in future tournaments too.
 It will be an honour to represent the country as always," Gutta was quoted as saying to the Times of India.